KIT-Workflows/agentic-workflow-framework/README.md

 [![Watch the Knowledge Graph Demo on YouTube](videos/kg_thumbnail.jpg)](https://youtu.be/1hlE7Wees3c) 🎥

 This video showcases an interactive web interface for exploring and interacting with the Quantum ESPRESSO knowledge graph.
-The interface provides a dynamic visualization of Quantum ESPRESSO parameters, their relationships, and dependencies.
+The interface dynamically visualizes Quantum ESPRESSO parameters, their relationships, and dependencies.
 Click the image above to watch on YouTube.

 ### Workflow Management Demo

 [![Watch the Workflow Demo on YouTube](videos/wf_thumbnail.jpg)](https://youtu.be/Gf7AS_UhxX4) 🎥

-This video demonstrates how to initiate, configure, and monitor Quantum ESPRESSO workflows through the web interface.
-It shows the step-by-step process of setting up calculations and tracking their execution status in real-time, and viewing the final results of the workflow.
+This video demonstrates initiating, configuring, and monitoring Quantum ESPRESSO workflows through the web interface.
+It shows the step-by-step process of setting up calculations, tracking their execution status in real time, and viewing the workflow's final results.
 Click the image above to watch on YouTube.

 ## Project Structure